osmoscraft/osmosmemo/README.md

 - Now navigate to any page and re-open the extension.
 You will be able to save new content.
   ![image](https://user-images.githubusercontent.com/1895289/115136348-10487800-9fd4-11eb-9a40-81382fe5c0fb.png)

-## Contributions

-My current focus is to bring the entire [osmos::craft](https://osmoscraft.org) project online.
-Until then, I have no bandwidth for new feature requests or PRs.
-However, issues and bug reports are always welcome.
-I'll keep track of issues and address them once I have more time.
-Thank your for being patient.

 ## FAQ

 ### How to open the extension with keyboard shortcut?